 However, my eyelid eczema still persists.
 Eyelid contact dermatitis is especially difficult to treat as they are so delicate and so steroids cannot be used in that area.
 What is prescribed instead, is an immunosuppressant cream, which is far from ideal as it has uncomfortable side effects.

-With my newfound ultra-fussiness with skincare products, I was sceptical when EthicaCBD’s founder himself, Ruarri Spurgeon, suggested I try CBD cream for eczema.
-However, after learning about the natural ingredients in their CBD Infused Night Cream and reading up on the benefits of CBD for skin, I decided to give it a go.
+With my newfound ultra-fussiness with skincare products, I was sceptical when EthicaCBD’s founder Ruarri Spurgeon, suggested I try CBD cream for eczema.
+However, after learning about the natural ingredients in their CBD Infused Night Cream and reading up on the benefits of CBD for eczema relief, I decided to give it a go.

-Hesitantly, I applied the cream to my eyelids and face one evening, and was impressed by its thick texture.
+Hesitantly, I applied the CBD cream to my eyelids and face one evening, and was impressed by its thick texture.
 As I’ve mentioned, my skin is dry.
-Dry – like desert dry!
-So the moisturised effects of regular creams usually don’t last very long.
-But EthicaCBDs Night Cream was different, and my eyelids stayed moisturised significantly longer than usual.
+So the moisturised effects of regular creams usually don’t last very long, but EthicaCBDs Night Cream changed my outlook on CBD cream, and my eyelids stayed moisturised significantly longer than usual.
 The National Eczema Society puts it best:

 “Keeping your skin’s moisture intact is one of the most important things you can do to help control your eczema.
 Moisturizers help protect the outermost layer of skin known as the stratum corneum or skin barrier.”

 I awaited the expected allergic reaction, but nothing happened.
-Months later of daily application, my skin still seemed to love it, and so began my trust in EthicaCBD Night Cream as part of my routine of controlling flare-ups.
+Months later of daily application, my skin still seemed to love it, and so began my trust in EthicaCBD Cream for eczema as part of my routine of controlling flare-ups.